Focused-Generalist-Mindset/build_a_MUD_game_book/table-of-contents.md

   - Importance of player feedback in iterative development.
 - **Chapter 21: Future Features and Expansions**
   - Tease upcoming features and expansions with a focus on code modularity and maintainability.

----

-This updated ToC includes a dedicated section on setting up the software's infrastructure (Chapter 16), which covers essential aspects of server setup, deployment, and scalability.
-It ensures that readers have the guidance they need to establish a robust foundation for "Beware of Dragons."